local-npm/local-npm/README.md

 When you `npm install` a module, all its versions are stored in the local database. `local-npm` uses [fullfat-registry](https://github.com/npm/npm-fullfat-registry), so this process is guaranteed to be the same one that generates the fullfatdb itself.

-CouchDB has a changes feed, so `local-npm` just listens to the `skimdb` changes to know when it needs to re-fetch an outdated module.
+CouchDB has a changes feed, so `local-npm` just listens to the `skimdb` changes to know when it needs to refresh an outdated module.
 Changes should replicate within a few seconds of being published.

 You can't `npm publish` from the local registry.
-So be sure to switch back to the main registry before you try to publish! `npmrc` can be really helpful for switching back and forth; the [Australia mirror page](http://www.npmjs.org.au/) has some good instructions on that.
+So be sure to switch back to the main registry before you try to publish!